manywho/ui-runtime/README.md

 # ManyWho UI Core

-Core javascript services used by the [ManyWho](https://manywho.com) UI framework to do the heavy lifting.
+Core JavaScript services used by the [ManyWho](https://manywho.com) UI framework to do the heavy lifting.

 ## Usage